PoisotLab/ms_mangal_synthesis/manuscript.md

 # Introduction

-Ecological networks are a useful way to think about ecological systems in which species or organism interact [@DelmBess18; @PoisStou16], and recently there has been an explosion of interest in their dynamics across large temporal scales [@BaisGrav19; @TyliMorr17], especially alongside environmental gradients [@PellAlbo17; @TrojOles16].
+Ecological networks are a useful way to think about ecological systems in which species or organisms interact [@HelHeleGarc14; @DelmBess18;
+@PoisStou16], and recently there has been an explosion of interest in their dynamics across large temporal scales [@BaisGrav19; @TyliMorr17], especially alongside environmental gradients [@PellAlbo17; @TrojOles16].
 As ecosystems and climates are changing rapidly, ecologists realized that networks are at risk or unravelling, being invaded by exotic species that can destabilize them [@MagrHolz17; @StroLero14], or adopt entirely novel configurations [@HuiRich19; @GuidBart19].
 Simulation studies seem to suggest that knowing the shape of the extant network is not sufficient [@ThomGonz17], and that it needs to be supplemented by additional data on species properties, climate, and climate projection.

 This renewed interest in ecological networks has prompted several methodological efforts.
 First, an expansion of the analytical tools to study